PDAL/PDAL/doc/stages/readers.pgpointcloud.rst

     reference information read from the database.
 Most text-based formats of SRS information are accepted, including WKT and proj.4.

+count
+  Maximum number of points to read [Optional]

 .. _PostgreSQL Pointcloud: https://github.com/pramsey/pointcloud